by GWDarcie | Oct 15, 2022 | Ahead

 Let the speculation begin!

 Oh, it’s already begun?
-In Book 1 of the Guardian Android series, you mean?
-In Synthient Skin?
+In Guardian Android (In Synthient Skin), you mean?
 Okay, I see your point.

 But I’d love to hear what you wonder about your own brain, wondrous as it is.
 What do you notice about your inner experience that fascinates you?
 What mysteries do you think are unsolvable?